HaimanotA/the--pioneers/README.md

 The subscribe page takes name, email and password and as they are requiered fields the user cannot submit without filling out the required information.

-- At the bottom of the page there are links to social medias and as it is intended all open in a new tab when clicked.
+- on the footer there are  social medias links and as it is intended all open in a new tab when clicked.

 ### Validator Testing